If a classroom can be flipped to make better use of time and group processes, why are we not flipping more things?

 What do we have to lose, besides the chicken?

-The post "We Can Flip More Than Classrooms" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2012/03/flip-more-than-classrooms/) on March 8, 2012.
+The post "We Can Flip More Than Classrooms" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2012/03/flip-more-than-classrooms/) on March 8, 2012.